A Look at Each Vaccine: Cholera Vaccine

 How is the cholera vaccine made?

 The vaccine, approved by the FDA in 2016, is made by taking the bacteria and weakening it so that it can’t reproduce itself very well.
-The live weakened vaccine is given by mouth and also doesn’t cause disease.
-Two other oral vaccines have been made with inactivated bacteria, but these are not available in the United States.
+The live weakened vaccine is given as a single dose taken by mouth.
+It doesn’t cause disease.
+Two other oral vaccines have been made with inactivated bacteria, but these are not available in the U.S.

 In trials, the newest vaccine protected recipients for up to three months.
 As with other vaccines, this one will continue to be studied as it is used in situations beyond those of controlled research studies.